 \section{Introduction}

 Many physical systems display multiple characteristic energy scales, where they are described by different degrees of freedom and governed by different dynamics.
 When these scales are well separated, it is possible to integrate out the high-energy excitations and restrict attention to low-energy ones, which will be described by a new set of interactions.
-The resulting Effective Field Theory (EFT) represents a powerful framework to parametrize the ignorance about the microscopic behaviour of a model.
-Instead of worring about the detailed ultraviolet (UV) completion of a theory, one can instead specify the low-energy content of the theory and expand the interaction in a controlled series of higher-dimension operators made with a few building blocks and suppressed by increasing powers of the microscopic scale.
+The resulting Effective Field Theory (EFT) represents a powerful framework to parametrize the ignorance about the microscopic behavior of a model.
+Instead of worrying about the detailed ultraviolet (UV) completion of a theory, one can instead specify the low-energy content of the theory and expand the interaction in a controlled series of higher-dimension operators made with a few building blocks and suppressed by increasing powers of the microscopic scale.
 The coefficients of this expansion, also called Wilson coefficients, encode the UV details of the system.

-It was realized some time ago \cite{Pham:1985cr,Ananthanarayan:1994hf,Adams:2006sv} that not all values of the these coefficient are consistent with a well behaved UV completion: despite the spirit of the EFT approach to be as agnostic as possible about the microscopic description of the theory, there are essential properties we should not abandon, if we want the underlining theory to be consistent with basic axioms obeyed by $S$-matrices.
+It was realized some time ago \cite{Pham:1985cr,Ananthanarayan:1994hf,Adams:2006sv} that not all values of these coefficients are consistent with a well behaved UV completion: despite the spirit of the EFT approach to be as agnostic as possible about the microscopic description of the theory, there are essential properties we should not abandon if we want the underlying theory to be consistent with basic axioms obeyed by $S$-matrices.
 Enforcing these conditions on the EFT produces a set of linear inequalities involving the Wilson coefficients.

-More recently, new approaches \cite{Arkani-Hamed:2020blm,Tolley:2020gtv,Bellazzini:2020cot,Caron-Huot:2020cmc,Sinha:2020win} have exploited more stringent assumptions on the UV theory to extract two sided bounds on ratios of Wilson coefficients.
-In a sense, these result put the usual dimensional analysis on rigorous ground, fixing the strength of EFT coefficients to an $O(1)$ number times the appropriate inverse power of the cutoff scale.
+More recently, new approaches \cite{Arkani-Hamed:2020blm,Tolley:2020gtv,Bellazzini:2020cot,Caron-Huot:2020cmc,Sinha:2020win} have exploited more stringent assumptions on the UV theory to extract two-sided bounds on ratios of Wilson coefficients.
+In a sense, these results put the usual dimensional analysis on rigorous ground, fixing the strength of EFT coefficients to an $O(1)$ number times the appropriate inverse power of the cutoff scale.